Criminal Law

 Post-Criminal Trial: Administrative Consequences

-For foreigner convicted in Turkey or under investigation:
+For a foreigner convicted in Turkey or under investigation:

 - Restriction code may apply,